 A) Do we continue to stay organized?

-a) Do we keep the current HD/Team framework as suggested by Nate
+a) Do we keep the current HD/Team framework as suggested by Nate2) If we stay together do we fold into the El Paso County Dem Party?

 b) Do we form a different framework or structure?